-The Sixty Special, now up to $2,195, still looked sharp, but it had been overshadowed both by the Series 62 and the slick, new fastback Series 61 coupe.
-An even 4,100 Sixty Specials were built for 1941, the last year for the original body.
+The Sixty Special, now up to $2,195, still looked sharp, but it had been overshadowed both by the Series 62 and the slick new fastback Series 61 coupe.
+Exactly 4,100 Sixty Specials were built for 1941, the last year for the original body.

 For 1942, the Sixty Special was restyled, becoming a stretched Series 62 sedan, distinguished mostly by its greater length and the chrome hash marks on its front and rear fenders.
-Sales dropped to 1,875, although the 1942 model year ended in February 1942, about seven months earlier than normal, by order of the War Department.
+Sales dropped to 1,875, although the decline reflected the fact that the 1942 model year ended in January 1942, about seven months earlier than normal, by order of the War Department.

-With its styling leadership now passed, Cadillac could easily have dropped the Sixty Special after the war, but it returned for 1946 and remained part of the Cadillac line-up until 1976.
+Cadillac could easily have dropped the Sixty Special after the war, but the model returned for 1946 and remained part of the Cadillac line-up until 1976.
 The name was revived from 1987 to 1993.

 About a month before the 1941 models went on sale, Harley Earl became a vice president of General Motors.
 Although the elevated title did not significantly alter his actual duties, it was a sign of his growing influence and power within the corporation.
-At Chrysler, dominated by engineers, or at Ford, where old Henry was deeply suspicious of styling, such a move would have been virtually unthinkable.
-Alfred Sloan, however, realized early on, that much of GM’s market dominance relied on what a later generation would call “selling the sizzle” — sizzle that Earl and his designers provided.
+At Chrysler, dominated by engineers, such a move would have been virtually unthinkable, but Alfred Sloan realized early on, that much of GM’s market dominance relied on what a later generation would call “selling the sizzle” — sizzle that Earl and his designers provided.

 Bill Mitchell became the head of the Cadillac styling studio in 1938.
 In 1947, he briefly departed GM to run Harley Earl’s outside styling firm, the Harley Earl Corporation (HEC).
 (Allowing Earl to have his own separate company was one of the unique privileges Sloan allowed him, the main proviso being that HEC not directly compete with any GM division or subsidiary.)
 Mitchell returned to the GM fold in 1953 as director of design.
 On his return, Earl told Mitchell that he would be GM’s next VP of design.

 Late in his career, Harley Earl started to lose his touch, most evidenced by the bloated, chrome-encrusted ’58 models, which proved to be a sales disaster.
 While Earl was in Europe during the design of the ’59 models, Bill Mitchell led a ‘palace coup‘ that radically redesigned the cars along cleaner if no less glitzy lines.
-Such a move must have been painful for Mitchell, whose loyalty to Earl was considerable.
-Perhaps realizing he was beaten, Earl eventually accepted the new approach and helped to refine the styling of the ’59s, but the direction was now Mitchell’s, not Earl’s.
+Perhaps realizing his day was done, Earl eventually accepted the new approach and helped to refine the styling of the ’59s, but the direction was now Mitchell’s, not Earl’s.
 When Earl reached GM’s mandatory retirement age in 1958, he was gone.
-He died in 1969, at the age of 75.
+He died in 1969 at the age of 75.

 Mitchell was also Earl’s match in pugnacity, profanity, and temper.
-In interviews with author Michael Lamm and former GM designer Dave Holls (who worked with Mitchell for many years), Mitchell’s former collagues characterized him as a bigot, a womanizer, and a heavy drinker who was prone to fits of temper even when sober.
+Mitchell’s former colleagues characterized him as a bigot, a womanizer, and a heavy drinker who was prone to fits of temper even when sober.
 Unlike Earl, Mitchell didn’t have Alfred Sloan as a patron — Sloan had retired in 1956 — and his confrontational attitude led to many clashes with both division leaders and upper management.
 Even so, during his 19-year reign, Mitchell presided over classic designs like the 1963 Buick Riviera and Corvette Sting Ray, the 1965 Chevrolet Corvair, the 1967 Cadillac Eldorado, and the original Chevrolet Camaro.
 Like Earl, Mitchell did not design any of these cars himself, but he set the direction and the tone.

 Mitchell retired in 1977 and after he was gone, GM styling slipped into the doldrums.
 Ironically, one of the last designs and most controversial designs Mitchell supervised was Wayne Kady’s 1980-1985 “bustleback” Cadillac Seville, a deliberate throwback to the early-thirties styling cues that Mitchell’s Sixty Special had made obsolete.
 Mitchell died in 1988.

 If Earl and Mitchell each had a well-deserved reputation for being temperamental, to some extent they were no more difficult than they had to be within the corporate culture of GM.
-They were artists in a business dominated by engineers and finance men, most of whom were inherently suspicious of aesthetics.
-It took an enlightened executive like Alfred P. Sloan to see the value they could provide and give them the room to work.
+They were artists in a business dominated by engineers and finance men, whose understanding and appreciation of aesthetics was highly variable.
+It took an enlightened executive like Alfred P. Sloan to see the value the designers could provide and give them the room to work.
 Since Mitchell’s departure 30 years ago, GM’s inherent conservatism has reasserted itself forcefully.
 GM has fielded some good-looking cars and a number of great-looking ones, but few, if any, of its designs have had the kind of unity of concept that Mitchell or “Misterl” would have demanded, something that eventually cost the corporation dearly.

 NOTES ON SOURCES